Complete Guide to Student Loans

 Did you know that there are all different kinds of student loans?
-Well, there are.
-In fact, when it comes to student loans you have lots of options, but all student loans break down into two main categories: federal loans and private loans.
+In fact, when it comes to student loans, you have many options, but all student loans break down into two main categories: federal and private.
 Speaking very generally, most students utilize private loans only when they have used up all available federal loans for a given year – although there are exceptions to this.

 Federal Student Loans

 Federal student loans are loans funded by the federal government.
 As mentioned above, most students deplete their available federal funding before they move on to private loans.
 That’s because federal loans have several benefits that don’t apply to private loans.

 For instance, only federal loans can be consolidated into a Direct Consolidation Loan after graduation, which is an option that allows the borrower to consolidate all their federal loans into one and make just one monthly payment instead of several.
 (However, a borrower can refinance and consolidate many federal loans into one private loan as well.)